 Having a successful business does not happen overnight.
 From the very first day of your business until now, you learn from your day to day successes and failures.
 Those will help you grow and become successful as a business owner.
 Fortunately, you can also learn from other businesses’ experiences.
 When it comes to marketing stunts, you can get ideas from them and see if it will also work for you or not.
 Just remember to be as creative as possible and think outside the box!
-Here are the most successful marketing stunts and ideas you can try for your business.
+Here are the most successful marketing stunts and ideas that K2 Analytics recommends for you to try for your business.

 Stunts need to be entertaining and engaging.
 Don’t be afraid to express your message comically as long as it is coherent and integrates with the rest of the marketing message.
 One example is when Taco Bell advertised on leading U.S. newspapers that they had bought the Liberty Bell to reduce the country’s debt and later on revealed that it was just an April Fool’s prank.
 It generated millions worth of free publicity and sales increase exceeding $1 million.